-On the concert platform, Lucy’s recently made her début with the Philharmonia Orchestra as the soprano soloist in Nielsen’s Third Symphony (Royal Festival Hall/Paavo Järvi).
-Concert highlights include Mendelssohn Ein Sommernachtstraum with the LSO (Barbican/Gardiner); Karl Jenkins Stabat Mater with the Royal Philharmonic Orchestra (Royal Albert Hall/Jenkins); the UK première of Sibelius Kuolema with the English Chamber Orchestra (Kings Place); Wolf Italienisches Liederbuch (LSO St Luke’s/Graham Johnson); and Britten Les Illuminations (Covent Garden Chamber Orchestra/Graham Ross).
-A dedicated recitalist, Lucy has appeared in diverse programmes for The Oxford Lieder Festival with pianist Graham Johnson, Purcell Room, Wigmore Hall, St Martin-in-the-Fields, London Song Festival, Song in the City, and in music societies across the UK.
+Lucy frequently appears as a concert soloist with many of UK’s major orchestras.
+Recent highlights include her début with the Philharmonia Orchestra in Nielsen’s Third Symphony (Royal Festival Hall/Paavo Järvi); Bach’s Christmas Oratorio with the Australian Chamber Orchestra (Sydney Opera House/Togentti); Mendelssohn Ein Sommernachtstraum with the London Symphony Orchestra (Barbican/Gardiner); Karl Jenkins Stabat Mater with the Royal Philharmonic Orchestra (Royal Albert Hall/Jenkins); the UK première of Sibelius Kuolema with the English Chamber Orchestra (Kings Place); Wolf Italienisches Liederbuch (LSO St Luke’s/Graham Johnson); and Britten Les Illuminations (Covent Garden Chamber Orchestra/Graham Ross).
+A dedicated recitalist, Lucy has appeared in diverse programmes for The Oxford Lieder Festival with pianist Graham Johnson, Purcell Room, Wigmore Hall, St Martin-in-the-Fields, London Song Festival and Song in the City.
 Her Pepys and Purcell project, which celebrates the music of English composer Henry Purcell through the diaries of Samuel Pepys, has been premièred in London’s Café Royal.

-Lucy was the soloist for the world première of Karl Jenkins’ The Healer (Grayshott Concerts) and on the CD released by Warner Classics, and in 2015 she made her Carnegie Hall/New York début with the work.
-She featured as the soprano soloist in the 2016 tour of The Healer at the Royal Festival Hall, Manchester Bridgewater Hall and Birmingham Symphony Hall (Raymond Gubbay).
+Lucy was the soloist for the world première of Karl Jenkins’ The Healer (Grayshott Concerts) and on the CD released by Warner Classics, and in 2015 she made her Carnegie Hall New York solo début with the work.
+She featured as the soloist in the tour of The Healer at the Royal Festival Hall, Manchester Bridgewater Hall and Birmingham Symphony Hall (Raymond Gubbay).